Home/Fish/Manila Clams

 Instructions

 2. 2.
-Add the Manila clams and chili paste, stirring until clams open, about 5 minutes.
+Add cleaned Manila clams and lime juice, cooking until clams open.

 3. 3.
-Serve the clam stir-fry over cooked brown rice.
+Serve over cooked brown rice and garnish with fresh cilantro.

 Manila Clam and Quinoa Salad

-A refreshing salad combining protein-rich quinoa, Manila clams, and a zesty lemon vinaigrette, perfect for a light lunch.
+A nutritious salad combining protein-rich quinoa and fresh Manila clams, tossed with a zesty lemon vinaigrette.

 Ingredients